To Livestream on Vimeo, you'll need a broadcast encoder. Here are some encoders we recommend:

 Livestream Broadcaster Pro

 If you own a Livestream Broadcaster Pro, you can stream to Vimeo via a workaround.
-The Broadcaster Pro can only directly stream to the Livestream platform, but you can connect the Broadcaster Pro to Livestream Studio, which is included with Vimeo Premium and Enterprise memberships, and then use Studio to go live to Vimeo.
+The Broadcaster Pro can only directly stream to the Livestream platform, but you can connect the Broadcaster Pro to Livestream Studio, which is included with Vimeo Premium, Advanced and Enterprise memberships with the Events feature added, and then use Studio to go live to Vimeo.